 When it comes to granite, the rough stone slab is subjected to a number of finishing processes.
 The slab first goes through a series of polishing wheels fitted with coarse abrasive pads.
 These pads apply pressure to the stone, grinding and buffing the surface.

-To create granite with a honed finish, manufacturers stop the process before the stone surface becomes shiny, leaving it with a satin or matte appearance.
+A honed granite finish is created when manufacturers stop the finishing process before the stone surface becomes shiny, leaving it with a satin or matte appearance.

-When the stone is buffed further with the help of fine polishing pads, the surface acquires a glossy, reflective appearance that is described as polished finish.
+A polished granite finish is created when the stone is buffed with the help of fine polishing pads, causing the surface to acquire a glossy, reflective appearance.

 Which type of finish will be more appropriate for your home depends on the intended use of the stone and your personal preferences.
 Here are the main advantages and disadvantages of honed granite and polished granite you need to take into account when making your final choice.